-I wonder
+I wonder.

 The real significance of Frank Buchman is that he has discovered a world that works, because he has brought to people in every walk of life, in every country, the spirit that makes it work.
+There have been statesmen before and there have been prophets, but Frank Buchman-and I am now stating my personal conviction-is a world prophet-statesman.

 Frank Buchman speaks to the world through the children of a vast spiritual family.
 He believes they should be a pattern for a world that works.
-And each year on his birthday, June 4, that world, as it were, speaks to him.
-For to this most self-effacing of men, one who has faced criticism and calumny without self-justification or self-defence, who has asked nothing of recognition, or credit or reward for himself, there flows in a wave of affection and loyalty and gratitude from every part of the earth where communication lines are still open.
+And each year on his birthday, June 4th, that world, as it were, speaks to him.
+For to this most selfeffacing of men, one who has faced criticism and calumny without self-justification or self-defence, who has asked nothing of recognition, or credit or reward for himself, there flows in a wave of affection and loyalty and gratitude from every part of the earth where communication lines are still open.

-I was with him on his birthday this year among the green-clad mountains of the Carolinas, where he was spending the last stages of convalescence after a severe illness.
+I was with him on his birthday among the green-clad mountains of the Carolinas, where he was recovering from a severe illness.
 I watched his eager, alert face, his merry eyes, as he talked on the telephone to friends in Seattle or Detroit.
-Now he was in touch with Washington, with big issues at stake, hard decisions to make; now he was admiring the birthday cake, baked for him specially each year by a friend whom he calls "The Happy Baker," and who is now Bread Administrator for all Canada.
+Now he was in touch with Washington, with big issues at stake, hard decisions to make; now he was admiring the birthday cake, baked for him specially each year by a friend whom he calls "The Happy Baker," and who was Bread Administrator for all Canada.
 I heard him greet a soldier laid up in hospital, and talk to a family of children in New England.
 I followed him to the hotel kitchen, where he shared his celebrations with the coloured cook whose birthday happened to fall on the same day.
 And then in the evening, as the mountains melted in the twilight, and thousands of fire-flies rose like sparks, I sat with him and his friends on the porch and watched a cavalcade of love and laughter, of memories and vision cross his face as he opened his presents and cables and letters.

 Here was a cable from Chungking; another from Cabinet Members in Australia; here was the stately prose of a British senior statesman; here the methodical scrawl of a six-year-old child.
 There were blunt, forthright greetings from dockers or miners.
-The labour leader in Detroit whose courage and humour kept 15,000 men at work, while 17 plants around all quit.
-The shop steward whose care for his fellow-workers brought a 60 per cent. increase in production.
-The employer who went out of his way to make it easy for 2000 strikers to cool down and go back to work, who was prepared to lose an argument if it meant winning the war.
-Management and men pioneering a world that works in the heart of the working world, fighting for God's plan amid blueprints and production schedules.
+The Labour leader in Detroit whose courage and humour kept 15,000 men at work, while 17 plants around all quit.
+The shop-steward whose care for his fellow-workers brought a 60 per cent. increase in production.
+The employer who went out of his way to make it easy for 2,000 strikers to cool down and go back to work, who was prepared to lose an argument if it meant winning the war.
+Management and men pioneering a world that works in the heart of the working world, fighting for God's plan amid blue-prints and production schedules.